BhadriNarayana/Java-DSA/README.md

-## Daily DSA practice questions in Java.
+## Daily Data Structures and Alogorithms practice questions in Java.